Revolt of the Comuneros (Paraguay)

 Paraguay was quiet for 5 years under interim governor Martín de Barúa, seen as friendly to the settlers and hostile to the Jesuits.
 When he was replaced by Ignacio de Soroeta, however, Paraguay refused its new governor.
-Fernando de Mómpox y Zayas had spread ideas among the populace that the power of the people - the común - was superior to that of the governor and even the King.
+Fernando de Mompox y Zayas had spread ideas among the populace that the power of the people - the común - was superior to that of the governor and even the King.
 The comuneros held new elections to the town council of Asunción, won the seats, and resumed self-rule.
 A replacement governor sent in 1732, Agustín de Ruyloba, was killed by the comuneros.
 However, the comunero movement split several times.
 The notables of Asunción, who had been happy to defy the colonial authorities when the town council was run by them, now feared the total breakdown of order, as the poorer Paraguayans started to loot the estates and property of any notable not thought to be sufficiently pro-comunero.
 The inability of Asunción to trade with the rest of the Spanish Empire led to an economic crisis, as well.
 When colonial forces finally moved on Asunción, the divided comuneros scattered and fled, with most of the Asunción faction joining the government forces in a bid for clemency.